The Masked Singer (Belgian TV series) season 3: Contestants

 The first eight contestants were introduced on 13 January.

 The other six characters were revealed in many ways.
 A new character, Cosmos, appeared on a mural in Antwerp on 17 January 2023.
 Three new characters performed at an exclusive party on 21 January.
 On 25 January a new character, Mummy, was heard on several radio stations.
 The last contestant, Butterfly, was revealed in Leuven on 1 February and on 2 February online.

+The season started in two groups.
+The remaining singers were brought together for the first time in the seventh episode, the long-announced Big Bang.